Oil Prices Wane After Output Cap Extension

-LONDON – Oil prices started the week down Monday, as the market appeared to look past OPEC's agreement late last week to extend its crude production cuts through the end of 2018.
+Oil prices fell Monday, as the market appeared to look past OPEC's agreement late last week to extend its crude production cuts through the end of 2018.

 Continue Reading Below